 We are living through a digital revolution where we have more computing power in our mobile phones than was available to earlier space missions.
 Modern technology affects our lives more than ever and few people appreciate the technical work that goes into the development of materials, components and systems in the design and manufacture of the products we take for granted.

-Our AS level is geared towards engineering – specifically electronics and mechanical engineering.
+Our A level is geared towards engineering – specifically electronics and mechanical engineering.
 We specialise in the academically rigorous stream of Design and Technology called ‘Design Engineering’.
-This hands-on subject combines computer programming with electronics and mechanical design.
+This hands-on subject sets to understand user requirements in design and combines programmable electronics with 3D modelling and mechanical manufacture.

 With a heavy coursework element, students enjoy the independence of working on their individual project.
 Students are free to choose the type of project to undertake, within reason, so can tailor their study to their interests.
 Projects can be heavy mechanical, heavy electronic/software or a combination of the two.
 Examples include a reverse geocache, GPS tracker and a mimicking robot arm.